Azure/autorest.az/README.md

 1. *--sdk-no-flatten*
 CLI code generator supports to generate the flattened SDK or the un-flattened SDK.
 Users can specify *--sdk-no-flatten* to generate the un-flattened SDK.
 The current publish released autorest.az (version 1.6.2) will still generate the flattened SDK in Azure CLI extensions generation.
 But in our latest private release, we have change the default behavior into un-flattened SDKs for both Azure CLI extensions and Azure CLI main repo modules generation.
 1. *--sdk-flatten*
 This *--sdk-flatten* option is still in private releases.
 It will only take effect when no *--sdk-no-flatten* is specified.
-It's useful for those RPs that was onboard with previous CLI code generator when users don't want to intro the SDK code breaking changes.
+It's useful for those RPs that was onboard with previous CLI code generator when users don't want to introduce the SDK breaking changes.
 1. --generate-sdk
 This *--generate-sdk* has two available value "yes" or "no".
 By default the value is "yes" for Azure CLI extensions generation, and "no" for Azure CLI main repo modules.
 1. --compatible-level